rohitnikam1/ML_project_2/README.md

 An automotive group in your company has come to you with a problem.
 They are collecting data concerning used car sales and would like to provide their clients (salesman) with suggestions on what price to give for their cars, using a Proof of Concept.

 Your final goal is to train a model that will suggest the price of the car.
-The notebook in xxx in this repository lays out in detail the approach, explaining the way of thinking, what factors have been taken into account, potential issues and how can this work be continued further.
+The notebook `` in this repository lays out in detail the approach, explaining the way of thinking, what factors have been taken into account, potential issues and how can this work be continued further.

 ## Data source
-csv file containing info on cars
+csv file containing info on cars (`car_price_prediction_data.csv.zip`)

 ## Fields
 - make  : maker of the car (BMW, Toyota, etc.)